-Company must be GreenPalm members, but are not required to be RSPO members.
-Companies log on to the online trading platform to bid on CSPO certificates, which typically average between \$2-3 per metric ton for CSPO.
-For the latest pricing information, please see links to GreenPalm Market below.
+Company must be an RSPO member and register in PalmTrace.
+Companies log on to the online trading platform to bid on RSPO credits, which typically averaged between \$2-3 per metric ton for CSPO, as of 2015.
+For the latest pricing information, please see links to PalmTrace below.

-GreenPalm certificates are also available for certified sustainable palm kernel oil (CSPKO), which can greatly fluctuate in price.
-In 2014, prices for CSPKO certificates were among the highest ever, ranging from \$40-\$80 per metric ton.
+PalmTrace credits are also available for certified sustainable palm kernel oil (CSPKO), which can greatly fluctuate in price.
+In 2014, prices for CSPKO credits were among the highest ever, ranging from \$40-\$80 per metric ton.

-Market transactions via the GreenPalm trading platform are typically anonymous.
-However, GreenPalm does offer an option for off-market deals, which allow palm oil users to partner with specific certified producers, under mutually agreed upon terms for price and quantity of certificates.
-A key benefit of off-market deals is that they can provide users with the opportunity to strategically target market support to small growers and farms that may fall outside of physical supply chains.
+Market transactions via the PalmTrace trading platform are typically anonymous.
+However, the supply chain model does offer an option for off-market deals, which allow palm oil users to partner with specific certified producers, under mutually agreed upon terms for price and quantity of credits.
+A key benefit of offmarket deals is that they can provide users with the opportunity to strategically target market support to small growers and farms that may fall outside of physical supply chains.

-LINKS & RESOURCES FOR SOURCING GREENPALM CERTIFICATES:
+LINKS & RESOURCES FOR SOURCING RSPO Credits: